TheRealNate/meteor-mfa/README.md

 For situations where you are not logging in (like in the "Authenticating in a Meteor method" section above), you can use `MFA.useU2FAuthorizationCode(code)` in place of `MFA.solveChallenge()`.

-<h3 id="passwordless">Passwordless *(Removing the weakest link)*</h3>
+<h3 id="passwordless">Passwordless</h3>

+Passwords are widely regarded as the "weakest link" when it comes to security.
 Passwordless is really straightforward.
 No passwords.
 Instead, physical security keys.
+This concept is being promoted by Microsoft, the FIDO Alliance (a consortium consisting of PayPal, Google, etc), and more giant tech companies.

-Passwordless is a concept being promoted by Microsoft, the FIDO Alliance (a consortium consisting of PayPal, Google, etc), and more.
-Use of passwordless is expanding rapidly.
-For example, U2F security keys can now be used to login to Windows 10 instead of passwords.
+This package only supports passwordless login using U2F security keys.
+It does *not* support passwordless using OTPs or TOTPs.

 This package enables passwordless login in a straightforward way.
-It is also flexible, you can have some users on passwordless, some users on MFA, and some users without either.
+It is also flexible.
+You can have some users on passwordless, some users on MFA, and some users without either.

 **1. Enable passwordless in config**

+Passwordless is disabled by default.
 On the server, set `config.passwordless` to `true`:

 ````
 MFA.setConfig({passwordless:true});